 The Hatchery (Business Planning for New Enterprises) is open to all students at the university as well as community entrepreneurs.
 Olin Business School offers the Hatchery course, which partners student teams on Hatchery projects for community entrepreneurs.

-The goal of the Skandalaris Center Cup business-plan competition is to support the growth of the entrepreneurial community at Washington University and the St. Louis region by promoting education, collaboration and team formation leading to the creation of successful early-stage ventures.
-Students, postdocs and recent graduates are eligible to enter the Skandalaris Center Cup competition.
+The goal of the Skandalaris Venture Competition is to support the growth of the entrepreneurial community at Washington University and in the St. Louis region by promoting education, collaboration, and team formation leading to the creation of successful early-stage ventures.
+Students, postdocs, and recent graduates are eligible to enter the Skandalaris Venture Competition.

 Catalyze social change through the Suren G. Dutia and Jas K. Grewal Global Impact Award